Machine-Learned Potentials for Solvation Modeling: Physical Foundations of MLPs

 These derivatives are computed \emph{analytically}, either through explicit formulae or automatic differentiation, ensuring that the resulting \gls*{ff} is smooth, conservative, and numerically stable.

-To reduce computational cost, a finite cutoff radius (typically \(5 \pm 1\)~\AA) is introduced to limit the range of interactions.
+To reduce computational cost, a finite cutoff radius is introduced to limit the range of interactions.
+In practice, cutoff distances between 5 and 10~\AA~ are commonly employed, as this range has been shown to capture most intermolecular interactions effectively.~\cite{kovacs2023evaluation} However, the optimal cutoff value can vary depending on the molecular system and the underlying architecture.
 Within this approximation, the force on atom \(i\) is computed by considering only nearby atoms:

 where \(\mathcal{N}_i = \{ j \mid {\bf r}_j \in \mathrm{env}(i) \}\) denotes the local environment of atom \(i\) within the cutoff.
 This locality assumption, grounded in the \emph{nearsightedness of electronic matter}~\cite{prodan2005nearsightedness,glielmo2017accurate,poltavsky2021machine,zeng2022nearsighted}, enables linear-scaling evaluations and makes MLPs suitable for large-scale simulations.